 (g) The fee for a temporary body art establishment permit is $75.

-(h) The commissioner shall prorate the initial two-year technician license fee and the initial three-year body art establishment license fee based on the number of months in the
+(h) The commissioner shall prorate the initial two-year technician license fee and the initial three-year body art establishment license fee based on the number of months in the initial licensure period.

-Subd.
-3. Deposit.
 Fees collected by the commissioner under this section must be deposited in the state government special revenue fund.

 $190,000 is appropriated in fiscal year 2011 from the state government special revenue fund to the commissioner of health for the implementation of Minnesota Statutes, chapter 146B.
-Base funding shall be $101,000 in fiscal year 2012 and $65,000 in fiscal
+Base funding shall be $101,000 in fiscal year 2012 and $65,000 in fiscal year 2013.

 Sections 1 to 11 are effective July 1, 2010.